 - L-Methionine is for hair structure and strength.
 Strong hair prevents breakage and thinning mid-length.

 Vitamins can improve hair strength, shine, and moisture.
 Vitamins can support hair growth.
 Most of us don’t get enough of these vitamins and minerals to support lush hair growth, and a reputable hair vitamin is an easy solution.
-Talk to your doctor about proper dosages to address deficiencies.
+Talk to your doctor or a dermatologist about proper dosages to address deficiencies.